Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 }
 ```

-As a response server will return a JSON object with complementary metadata, identifying a registered model version.
+As a response, the server will return a JSON object with complementary metadata, identifying a registered model version.

 ### Response document structure

-The response object from external model registration request contains the following fields:
+The response object from the external model registration request contains the following fields:

 - `id`: Model version ID, uniquely identifying a registered model version within Hydrosphere platform;
 - `model`: An object, representing a model collection, registered in Hydrosphere platform;
 - `modelVersion`: Model version number in the model collection;
-- `modelContract`: Contract of the model, similar to one, defined in the request section above;
+- `modelContract`: Contract of the model, similar to the one defined in the request section above;
-- `metadata`: Metadata of the model, similar to one, defined in the request section above;
+- `metadata`: Metadata of the model, similar to the one defined in the request section above;
-- `created`: Timestamp, indicating when the model has been registered.
+- `created`: Timestamp, indicating when the model was registered.

 @@@ note
 Note the `id` field.
 It will be referred as `MODEL_VERSION_ID` later throughout the article.